 Next steps

-Implementing these 12 SEO best practices is a great starting point to ranking higher on Google, but you’ll need to monitor your progress, be consistent in your delivery and, most importantly, be patient.
+Implementing these 15 SEO best practices is a great starting point to ranking higher on Google and becoming more visible in AI responses, but you’ll need to monitor your progress, be consistent in your delivery, and, most importantly, be patient.

 Results don’t always come immediately—but if you trust the process and consistently try to improve your SEO, you should see incremental results in time.